rschance1/Weight-On-Planets/README.md

 # weightonplanets

-Mobile app that calculates your weight on different planets
+Mobile app that calculates your weight on different planets.

 ## Getting Started